clare-jisc/ultimate-wagtail-developers-course/README.md

 - `from rest_framework.fields import Field`
   - create Serializer classes for each field you want to access in the API view
 - `from wagtail.templatetags.wagtailcore_tags import richtext`
-  - create a Serializer for richtext field if you want to access link href urls in the api view
+  - create a Serializer for richtext field if you want to see link href urls in the API view